 4 Module coordinator Prof. Dr. Christian Merkl 5 Contents This course covers a wide range of topics (e.g., exchange rates and exchange rate regimes, national accounts and capital flows, international financial system, international banking and central banking).
 Basic economic concepts will be provided as a background.
 Statistics and empirical results will be shown to understand the validity of these concepts.
 Recent real life examples/case studies will be used to analyze the implications for policy makers, international organisations and business.
 6 Learning objectives and skills Students understand and apply basic concepts of exchange rate determination and their validity. learn about driving forces of capital flows. analyze how international (central) banking and the international financial system work. apply their knowledge in a presentation (either in case study style or in a small quantitative project).
 7 Prerequisites Macroeconomics (Bachelor) 8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Wahlpflichtbereich Internationale Vertiefung - International Economics Master of Arts Development Economics and International Studies 20242 10 Method of examination Written or oral (60 minutes) 11 Grading procedure Written or oral (100%) Examination form: written exam.
 The grade can be improved up to 0.7 units with a voluntary presentation during the winter term.
-This requires the written exam to be graded no worse than 4.0. , , 12 Module frequency , , 12 Module frequency Workload in clock hours the written exam to be graded no worse than 4.0. the written exam to be graded no worse than 4.0.
-Only in winter semester Contact hours: 45 h 13 Workload in clock hours the written exam to be graded no worse than 4.0.
-Only in winter semester Contact hours: 45 h Independent study: 105 h
+This requires the written exam to be graded no worse than 4.0.
+12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Presentation slides and relevant literature will be provided